sabuffa/GoogleCalendarScheduler/README.md

 - all dates must conform to the RFC3339 standard or they will be considered invalid.
 The RFC3339 standard states that each date will be of the form yyyy-mm-ddThh:mm:ss(+/-)hh:mm.
 The time zone offset is required.
 Time is in 24hr time (i.e. 4pm == 16:00)

-- if request type is initDate, allocate, or free there can only be one <date> </date> tag.
+- if request type is allocate, or free there can only be one <date> </date> tag.
 The time is required.
-For initDate the time is not used so it can be set to any valid time

-- if request type is initBlock there must be two <date> </date> tags.
-The first date must correspond to start date and the second to the end date or the system will return an error.
-The start date must be before or equal to the end date.
-Like initDate, the time is required but not used so it can be set to any valid time

 - it is expected that all calendars being operated on by the api will be of the proper form (no empty space because of manual changes) or the system will return an error

 - any missing, already existing/overlapping, or dates that extend past 8PM or before 8AM found in a calendar will return an error

-- for allocation and freeing, only a date with a time between 8AM-8PM is allowed, otherwise the system will return an error

 - allocation must have only one <date> </date> tag and it is required

 - allocation must have only one <duration> </duration> tag and it is required.
 It is in a unit of minutes

 - duration tag can only be on an allocate request

-- if the duration makes an event go past 8pm it is an invalid event and the system will return an error

 - allocation requests optionally can have a single <description> </description> tag.
 The contents of this tag will be put in the description field of the calendar event